abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 > Replace the `<your-license-key> part with your license key that we've obtained in the previous section.`

-* To be able to use the Syncfusion Components we need to define it as tag helper in our **_ViewImports.cshtml** file.
+* To be able to use the Syncfusion Components we need to define them in our **_ViewImports.cshtml** file.
 By doing that we can use the Syncfusion components everywhere in our application.

-* So open your **/Pages/_ViewImports.cshtml** file and add a new tag helper:
+* Open your **/Pages/_ViewImports.cshtml** file and add a new tag helper:

 ```cshtml
 @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers